 Yes, you can book on the day, subject to availability.
-You can call reservations from 7am, and will need to be at the Reef Fleet Terminal at 7.30am for check in.
+You can call reservations from 6.30 am, and you will need to be at the Reef Fleet Terminal at 7.15 am for check-in.

 How many people can your boat accommodate?

-Our catamaran, “Evolution”, is surveyed to take 300 passengers but we limit our numbers to a maximum of 180 passengers.
-The boat has three floors and considerably spacious so there is plenty of room for everyone.
+Evolution is surveyed to take 300 passengers but we limit our numbers to a maximum of 180 passengers.

-We take divers from 12 years +.
+Introductory divers and dive courses: 12+ years and Certified divers: 10+ years.
 Please keep in mind that all divers are required to complete a medical questionnaire.
-Divers over 65 years require a dive medical assessment that conforms to Australian Standard AS4005-1 and must be found fit to dive.
+Divers over 65 years (or 45 years for PADI dive courses) require a dive medical assessment that conforms to Australian Standard and must be found fit to dive.

 Do I need to complete a dive medical?

-All passengers who want to dive will be required to fill in a medical questionnaire prior to their dive.
-If you answer yes to any questions then a medical assessment that conforms to the Australian Standard AS4005-1 is required and you must be found fit to dive.
+All passengers who want to dive will be required to fill in a medical questionnaire before their dive.
+If you answer yes to any questions then a medical assessment that conforms to the Australian Standard is required and you must be found fit to dive.

 What if I get seasick?

 The water temperature is pleasant all year round.
-Average temperatures throughout the year is: December-February 29C 83F, March-May 25C 76F, June-August 22C 72F, September-November 25C 76F.
+Average temperatures throughout the year are December-February 29C 83F, March-May 25C 76F, June-August 22C 72F, September-November 25C 76F.